njerucyrus/project47/public/assets/js/daterangepicker/README.md

 });
 ````

-While passing in a callback to the constructor is the easiest way to listen for changes in the selected date range, you can also do something every time the apply button is clicked even if the selection hasn't changed:
+While passing in a callback to the constructor is the easiest way to listen for changes in the selected updatedAt range, you can also do something every time the apply button is clicked even if the selection hasn't changed:

 ````
 $('#daterange').daterangepicker();